 Australia’s rooftop solar produces enough energy to power this city

 We love a sunburnt rooftop.
-A land of energy gains.
+A land of energy gains and Australia’s rooftop solar produces enough energy to power this city.

 As a nation we’ve fallen for rooftop solar panels in a big way, that much is obvious just from driving around our suburbs and towns and looking up.